 The word also may have come from the Latin pix meaning “pitch”, others say that it originated in a Langobardic word bizzo meaning “bite”.

 Anyway, Italy’s version of the dish, especially from Naples – as already said – is the one we are most familiar with, but a baked bread with toppings has many other precursors in other cuisines.

 Anyway, the pizza we’re all familiar with did originate in Italy.
 Probably the baker Raffaele Esposito invented it, in Naples.
 In 1889, he made a patriotic pie topped with mozzarella, basil, and tomatoes for Italian King Umberto I and Queen Margherita when they visited the capital of Campania region.
 It is rumored the Queen enjoyed the pie.
-We all still know that pizza as Pizza Margherita today.
+We all still know that neapolitan pizza

 That flat breads with a variety of toppings had been sold by street vendors of Naples for many years.

 Enjoy the real taste of the best homemade neapolitan pizza in our exclusive tour of Naples and Amalfi Coast.

 How to make a perfect homemade pizza

 Unfortunately in our houses we don’t have a wood-burning oven.
 This affect the pizza’s cooking because the final result is strictly related to oven temperature.